JaySsuh/JaySsuh.github.io/projects/library.md

       std::cout << "Book added successfully!" << std::endl;
     }

-you can learn more about the code at https://github.com/JaySsuh/library-management/tree/main
+You can learn more about the [library management system](https://github.com/JaySsuh/library-management/tree/main).